-Okay, at 45 mm in diameter (that is, without the crown and lugs) and, at first glance, more than 15 mm in height, the watch is huge.
-However, with its hand-wound Corum CO 010 caliber measuring only 32 mm in diameter and 5.35 in height, it seems that one of the most attractive models in Corum’s whole range of men’s watches is actually huge by choice like a professional body builder or a USMC sergeant.
+Okay, at 45 mm in diameter (that is, without the crown and lugs) and, at first glance, more than 15 mm in height, the case is huge.
+However, with the hand-wound Corum CO 010 caliber measuring only 32 mm in diameter and 5.35 in height, it seems that one of the most attractive models in Corum’s whole range is, so to say, huge by choice like a professional bodybuilder (or a USMC drill sergeant.)

-Of course, there is a cut-out in it in order to provide a completely unobstructed view at its nicely executed tourbillon module.
+Of course, there is a cut-out in it to provide a completely unobstructed view at its nicely executed tourbillon module.

-However, what is really interesting about this watch, it is its minute repeater winding mechanism.
+However, what is particularly interesting about this model, is the minute repeater winding mechanism.

-In order to protect the movement from occasional damage, Corum’s engineers decided to hide winding crown of the complication module inside the rotating bezel of the watch.
-In order to wind the mechanism’s spring, you will have to turn the bezel 27 degrees clockwise.
+To protect the movement from occasional damage, Corum’s engineers decided to hide the winding crown of the complication module inside the rotating bezel.
+To wind the mechanism’s spring, you will have to turn the bezel 27 degrees clockwise.

-Of course, there is price: the watch’s depth rating is now limited at humble 30 meters, which is not really impressive for a nautical-themed timepiece.
+Of course, there is the price: the depth rating is now limited to a humble 30 meters, which is not that impressive for a nautical-themed timepiece.

 Now, try to guess its price.
 Um, giving up already?
 Okay, just check it out below.